aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/tomandco.md

 Selected work: Yes
 Role: Design System Manager
 Company: Tom&Co
-Tags: Design Systems
+Tags: Design Systems, DesignOps
 Date: 2022
-Tools: Confluence, Figma, Loom
+Tools: Figma, Confluence, Loom
 Summary: I led the creation of Dragonfly, Tom&Co’s internal design system, to bring consistency, speed, and creative freedom in a fast-growing agency.
 What started as a fix for duplicated work became the foundation of scalable delivery that boosted team productivity, supported diverse ways of working, and helped shift the company towards a systems-first mindset.

 ## Backstory